-Catherine Whitaker and David Law love tennis, talking about it, arguing about it, and making predictions about it.
-And that is essentially what The Tennis Podcast is - a conversation between two people about a sport they love, but a conversation that everyone can listen to.
+Catherine Whitaker and David Law love tennis.
+They love talking, debating and making predictions about it.
+And that is what The Tennis Podcast is - a conversation between two people about a sport they love.
+A conversation that anyone can listen to.

-Produced weekly throughout the year, and daily during Grand Slam tennis tournaments, The Tennis Podcast gets Catherine and David together to talk about what has happened, what will happen, and what might happen in the sport.
-It is then made into a show that can be downloaded on to iPhones, Android phones, tablets and computers for fans to listen to.
+Produced weekly throughout the year, and daily during all four Grand Slam tournaments, The Tennis Podcast gets Catherine and David together to talk about what has happened, what will happen, and what might happen in the sport.
+It is then made into a show that can be downloaded on to iPhones, Android phones, tablets and computers for people to listen to.

 There is no fancy studio.
-Catherine and David will record anywhere, any time.
-Pubs, the Putney Exchange shopping centre, David’s parents’ dining room, and during a race for a US Open bus, have all formed backdrops for their conversations.
+Catherine and David record anywhere, any time.
+Pubs, the Putney Exchange shopping centre, David’s parents’ dining room, and during a race for a US Open bus - all have formed backdrops for their conversations.

 The show has got bigger and better with every passing year.
 In its first week, about 25 people listened to the show.
-(It was, and remains, available to download on all smartphones, tablets and computers in our archive.
+It was, and remains, available to download on all smartphones, tablets and computers in our archive.

-More than five years and 300 podcasts later, David and Catherine are still going strong, with more than 11,000 people listening in on a weekly basis.
+More than seven years and 500 episodes later, David and Catherine are still going strong, with over 25,000 people listening on a weekly basis.

 The cast-list of special guests and interviewees has helped.
 Andy Murray, Martina Navratilova, John McEnroe, Andy Roddick, Goran Ivanisevic, Leon Smith and Sue Barker have all appeared.
-On one occasion, David found himself interviewing Murray, comedian Jack Whitehall and Liam from One Direction together, and another time Jose Mourinho described how he shed tears when Murray won Wimbledon.
+On one occasion, David found himself interviewing Murray, comedian Jack Whitehall, and Liam from One Direction all at once, and another time Jose Mourinho described how he shed tears when Murray won Wimbledon.
 Award-winning American broadcaster Mary Carillo is always a favourite guest, bringing her wit, charisma and insight to a number of episodes over the years.

 Telegraph Sport became a partner in 2015, with writers Simon Briggs and Charlie Eccleshare making regular appearances on the show.
-BNP Paribas, IBM, La Manga Club and Racquet Magazine have all sponsored the podcast in various ways.
+BNP Paribas, IBM, La Manga Club, Racquet Magazine and Amazon Prime have all sponsored the podcast in various ways.